spotify/confidence-sdk-go/README.md

 ### Creating and using the flag provider

 Below is an example for how to create a OpenFeature client using the Confidence flag provider, and then resolve a flag with a boolean attribute.

-The provider is configured with an api key for authentication.
+The provider is configured via `APIConfig`, with which you can set the api key for authentication.
+Optionally, a custom resolve API url can be configured if, for example, the resolver service is running on a locally deployed side-car.

 The flag will be applied immediately, meaning that Confidence will count the targeted user as having received the treatment.